Elburacco/ibanez/README.md

 to run this app:

-create .env file with following credentials:
+create .env file in core directory with following credentials:

 SOCIAL_AUTH_PROVIDER=google